Abhisooraj/Snake-game/README.md

-# snakegame
+# Snakegame
-It is mini snake game devloped in C language on codeblock.
-In this game as general A player can play and it will create a text file, In this text file, the score, date and time will be store for future significance.
+It is snake game developed in C language on codeblock.
+In this game A player can play and Store their Score,Name, Date and Time for future significance.